entisys360/ARM-Template-Sample/README.md

 **Action:**
 1. Once the E360 representative submits the form it triggers the build.
 2. The Submission will convert the values and submit it to the Ansible host controller.
-3. The Ansible host controller will be responsible to configure the local resources from the repos
+3. The Ansible host controller will be responsible to configure the local resources from the repositories.

 **Roles involved:** System, Ansible host controller